NVIDIA-Merlin/HugeCTR/docs/source/hugectr_contributor_guide.md

 To build the Sparse Operation Kit component in HugeCTR, do the following:

 1. Build the `hugectr:tf-plugin` docker image using the steps noted [here](#set-up-the-development-environment-with-merlin-containers).
+Remember that this instruction is only for the [Merlin Tensorflow Dockerfile](https://github.com/NVIDIA-Merlin/Merlin/blob/main/docker/training/dockerfile.tf).

 2. Download the HugeCTR repository by running the following command: